Evaluating Susceptibility to Phishing and Spear Phishing

 - Customizable landing page

-Our fuller-featured dynamic reporting functionality allows you to easily filter data, compare campaigns, quickly add and remove measurement factores, and more.
+Our new, fuller-featured dynamic reporting functionality gives administrators more flexibility and additional insights into users’ interactions with simulated attacks.
+You can easily filter data, compare campaigns, quickly add and remove measurement factors, and more.
 The dynamic reports give access to the following:

 - User Failure Summary Report – This report — an alternative to the classic Repeat Offenders Report — summarizes user performance data against your simulated phishing attack campaigns.
 You can filter on several criteria to view user performance over a specfic timeframe, a specfic set of campaigns, or a minimum number of failures by the user.
 From this report, you can access a detailed view of an individual’s perfomance by clicking on the user’s name or email address (which will then take you to the User Failure Details Report).